Coconut Chutney Recipe – Easy South Indian Chutney

 • 1-2 green chillies

-• Salt to taste
+• Salt as needed

-• Water
+• H2O

-• 1 tsp mustard seeds
+• 1 tsp mustard seed

-• 1 tsp urad dal
+• 1 tsp urad dal.

-• Curry leaves
+• Curry departs

 • Coconut oil

-1: Prepare Base
+1: Base Prep

-First, add coconut, onions, chillies, and salt into a mixer.
+First add coconut, chillies, onions and salt into a mixer.

-3: Adjust Consistency
+3: Consistency of Changes

-Heat coconut oil and add mustard seeds.
+Heat the coconut oil and add the mustard seeds.

 Fresh coconut gives the best flavour.